Sweden – Polar Heliski Camp

 Included in the Price of 7600 EUR

 - 6 nights in a double room at the Kvikkjokk Fjällstation with full board

 - 1 night in a double room in a middle-class hotel in Lulea, including breakfast

 - 7 days accompanied by a UIAGM certified mountain guide

 - 6 days of skiing accompanied by a UIAGM certified mountain guide

-- 14 hours of flight time or approximately 30,000 vertical metres (with 10 hours of guaranteed flight time)
+- 12 hours of flight time or approximately 30,000 vertical meters (with 8 hours of guaranteed flight time)